beginning of content

 How can I cope after a natural disaster?

-When it is all over, the natural disaster may still affect you emotionally.
+After the disaster is over, it may still affect you emotionally.
 Common feelings include shock, anger, helplessness, sadness and fear.
-This could be for the safety of family and friends, or because you are worried that something similar happening again.
+You may worry about the safety of family and friends, or about another disaster happening again.

 These are all normal feelings.
-Talk about it and seek support from friends, family and the community, which can help a lot.
+Talk about it and seek support from friends, family and your community.

 Am I eligible for financial help?